ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 - Click "Secrets and variables" — "Actions".
 - Click "New repository secret".
   - Set the "Name" to `AWS_ACCESS_KEY_ID`
-  - Set the "Secret" to the Bob's access key from earlier.
-(Remember Bob is now an AWS administrator).
+  - Set the "Secret" to your access key from earlier.
+(Remember Bob is now an AWS administrator if you completed the first section).
   - Click "Add secret"
 - Add two more secrets in a similar way:
   - `AWS_SECRET_ACCESS_KEY` set to Bob's secret key